top of page

 Saturday 14th February, Sat 14th March,

-Sat 11th April, Sat 19th December
+Sat 25th April, Sat 14th November, Sat 19th December

-Saturday 14th February 2026 - 6pm - 10pm
+Saturday 25th April 2026 - 6pm - 10pm

 Deep inside the Milky Way Glowworm Cave is the Starburst Cathedral, the largest chamber of the cave, filled with delicate crystal formations and thousands of star-like glowworms.
 Here the mix of music, the unique acoustics of the cave chamber, the sound of dripping water, the absolutely enchanting beauty of this subterranean world provides you with a magical experience of a lifetime.